Get up close to the Animals

-When you travel to the wonderful country of Australia, you have to visit the local wildlife.
+When you travel to the wonderful country of Australia, you have to see the local wildlife.
 Yes, you can go to pubs and clubs, but I’m talking about the ‘native’ animals, silly.
 Where’s one of the best places to see them in their natural habitat?
-Healesville Sanctuary in Victoria.
-Just a short drive from Melbourne, it’s the perfect day trip to mingle with all sorts of interesting species.
+Healesville Sanctuary in Victoria, Australia’s premier sanctuary.

 But be warned, there is plenty of bushwalking to do here, with meandering walk paths and trails.
 Patience and a keen eye are required to be able to spot the animals.
 It can be a bit like a game of hide’n’seek, with some animals making it hard for you to find them through the extensive vegetation.

-Some of the wildlife to visit at Healesville
+Some of the iconic Australian wildlife you will see at Healesville Sanctuary

 I have been here more times than I can count and every time I head straight for my favourite locals, the koalas.
 Their adorable cute faces and fluffy fur make them probably the most popular attraction here, I’m guessing.
 Tourists just love them.